gcallah/MiscWriting/AI/LLMs.md

 ## The Hungarian Vectorization Lab

-To begin, I will adopt John Searle's famous [Chinese room argument](https://plato.stanford.edu/entries/chinese-room/), in which he demonstrated the lack of "I" in "AI," updating it to reflect the way LLMs actually work.
+To begin, I will take John Searle's famous [Chinese room argument](https://plato.stanford.edu/entries/chinese-room/), in which he demonstrated the lack of "I" in "AI," and update it to reflect the way large language models (LLMs) actually work.

 Imagine you have been hired by the "Hungarian Vectorization Lab," despite not knowing a single word of Hungarian.
 (They assure you it is completely unimportant that you don't understand the language at all.)